SchulzLab/JAMI/docs/index.rst

 - CD44
 - Col1a1

-For our usecase we need the following data sets:
+For our use case we need the following data sets:

 TCGA breast cancer gene and miRNA expression data (transcripts per million values obtained from RNA-seq data) https://xenabrowser.net/datapages/?cohort=TCGA%20Pan-Cancer%20(PANCAN)